Captivating Things to Do in Pagosa Springs

 Those mountains, however, make it difficult to get to Pagosa Springs.
 Many visitors drive up through New Mexico, as the town is only 35 miles north of the border.
 Those looking to fly will have to arrive by charter or private aircraft or fly commercially to Durango, which is about an hour west.

-Trust us, the effort to get to Pagosa Springs is well worth it!
+Trust us, the effort to get to Pagosa Springs is well worth it, though!

 (Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)